-Today there are extremely few customer end-use loads available in the market that can respond effectively to a highly dynamic price.
-Hopefully, they will become available for sale soon (via the CEC load management rulemaking initiative), but there will be a long transition time in which legacy devices need either external hardware control or external software that interacts with legacy device control mechanisms to enable them to become flexible.
+Today there are extremely few customer end use loads available in the market that can respond effectively to a highly dynamic price.
+We can hope that sometime soon they will become available for sale (via the CEC load management rulemaking initiatives), but there will be a long transition time in which legacy devices need either external hardware control or external software that interacts with legacy device control mechanisms to enable them to become flexible.
 There are a variety of types of devices, and a variety of solutions, as reviewed below; however, not all solutions apply to all types of devices.